Frozen Embryos & In Vitro Fertilization Disputes in Houston

 Are frozen embryos a potential source of dispute in your Harris County or other Houston area divorce?
 This is a cutting-edge, evolving area of the law and you will need a sharp, hardworking attorney like Edward C. Burwell on your side.
 For a consultation on this and all other important issues in your divorce, please contact our office in Houston, Texas, today.

-Maximum Preparation for a Dispute Over Frozen Embryos
+Maximum Preparation for a Dispute Over Frozen Embryos in Houston

 Family courts have long had to deal with disputes over valuable property of all types, but the issue of who decides what happens to frozen embryos has added a new dimension to the term “complex asset.”
 Your case may cross many lines involving Texas property ownership and distribution, paternity, and mothers’ and fathers’ rights.